PLA-AP/PLA/README.md

 - **TDR (True Detection Rate)** for malicious nodes.

 ### **Estimated Time to Run Experiments**
-Below are approximate times for running the experiments based on our hardware configuration (e.g., Intel Xeon Gold 6226 CPU @ 2.70GHz, 16GB RAM):
+Below are approximate times for running the experiments based on our hardware configuration (e.g., Intel Xeon Gold 6226 CPU @ 2.70GHz, 16GB RAM), with the simulations run on a single core:

 | Model          | Feature Selection | Trial 1   | Trial 2   | Trial 3   |
 |----------------|-------------------|-----------|-----------|-----------|